ggstuart/web-application-development/content/building-an-app/dynamic-lists/index.md

     font-size: 2em;
     transition: background-color 250ms;
 }

 li.todo-list form button:hover {
     background-color: red;
 }
 ```

-Clicking the delete buttons will give you an error.
+Clicking the delete buttons will correctly call the script but will give you an error because the script doesn't exist.

 ### Create a simple delete script